Grifols: Controversy

 In 2024, an Oregon man and the ACLU of Oregon filed a lawsuit against Grifols for its alleged "forever ban" on accepting plasma from gay men.
 The ACLU of Oregon states this alleged ban is discriminatory and a violation of Oregon's public accommodations laws.
 The plaintiff sought nearly $1 million in damages.

 In 2025, the U.S. Equal Employment Opportunity Commission (EEOC) sued Grifols for failing to accommodate a job applicant's disability, a violation of the Americans with Disabilities Act.

 In 2025, a Manitoba man sued Grifols, claiming a machine malfunction during plasmapheresis caused him a serious kidney injury.
+After the deaths of two individuals who gave plasma at Grifols facilities in Winnipeg, the company halted plasma collection in Canada effective August 2026 but indicated it remains ready to resume.